 Students below the age of 18, who are seeking employment or have a promise of employment, must complete working papers.
-Forms and information are available in the High School Guidance Office.
+Forms and information are available online at mayorkingpapers.nj.gov.
 Students should see their counselor for the particulars of processing working papers.